 The right words at the right time can change the world.
 But only if we’re listening.

 WORDS OF WAR

 Years 10 - 12

 Reverberating with passion, humour and heartbreak, this is a performance that only seems to grow in its relevance with each year that goes by.
-Returning once again in 2019, Words Of War showcases the world, life and works of acclaimed WWII poet Wilfred Owen.
+Returning once again in 2019, Words Of War showcases the world, life and works of acclaimed WWI poet Wilfred Owen.

 In our explorations of Owen’s works and the influences that led him to become one of the most striking and brilliant voices of his era, students are taken on a transformative journey through the horror, heroism and hopelessness of conflict; and will emerge with heightened understandings of people’s attitudes towards war, and how Owen’s works can help us better comprehend war today.

 Poems include: Spring Offensive, Dulce et Decorum Est, Parable of the Old Man and the Young, Mental Cases, Disabled, Anthem for Doomed Youth, and Futility.